GMOD/jbrowse-react-app-nextjs-demo/README.md

 # jbrowse-react-app-nextjs

-This is a demo of using the @jbrowse/react-app NPM package with next.js (which uses webpack 5)
+This is a demo of using the @jbrowse/react-app NPM package with next13 with the app router

 ## Demo of `@jbrowse/react-app` with next.js